Researchers’ Support Pack

 We recommend that research groups have a named team member who public contributors can contact with queries, and that this person is equipped to sign-post to resources, organise appropriate training and assist with reimbursements and payments.

-Recognition and Feedback
+Recognition and feedback

 The simplest way to find out what form of feedback your contributors expect and prefer is to ask them!
+Being consistent over time – particularly if your project is ongoing – is also very important.

 Please inform your PPI members what input prompted changes and what those changes were.
 This may include alterations to documents, study design, recruitment strategy, ethics section or even your overall approach to your work.

-2. Outcomes and Updates
+2. Outcomes and updates

 3. Acknowledgement